SeanBE/seanBE.github.io/content/post/deep-learning-aws.md

 sudo apt-get install s3cmd
 ```

 One way of moving files onto the container is using docker's ```scp``` command.
-Unfortunately, with a lot of data and code, this can be quiet a hassle.
+Unfortunately, with a lot of data and code, this can be quite a hassle.

 I recommend attaching a data volume to a container.
 Next time you run a container, use the `-v` flag.